mirzafahad/mirzafahad.github.io/_posts/2021-02-21-wifi-rouge-access-point-part1.md

 ![kali](/img/wifi/kali6.png){: .center-block :}

-You will see the GRUB boot loader and after sometime, VM will start and you will see the login screen.
+You will see the GRUB boot loader and after some time, VM will start and you will see the login screen.
 Login with:

 `User name: kali`
 `Password:  kali`

-And with that concludes first part of this tutorial.
-In the next part, I will show how you can sniff packets and save it to analayze them later.
+And with that concludes the first part of this tutorial.
+In the next part, I will show how you can sniff packets and save them to analyze them later.

 [Part-2: Sniffing and Saving Packets](https://mirzafahad.github.io/2021-02-22-wifi-rouge-access-point-part2/)